xullnn/ls_pull_over_push/210/answers.md

 A pure function is a function that:
 - has no side effect
-- always return the same value for the same input(s)
+- always returns the same value for the same input(s)

 What is the return value of the following expressions, why?